FrenchTechLead/ftl-astro/src/pages/posts/tech/20211027-java-memory-management.md

   }
 }
 ```
-Let’s run this simple program in Intellij’s IDE, and perform a Heap Dump using the default profiler of Intellij:
+Let’s run this simple program in Intellij’s IDE, and perform a **Heap Dump** using the default profiler of Intellij:
 ![intellij's Profiler](/assets/blog/tech/20211027-java-memory-management/9.png "intellij's Profiler")

-When capturing a memory snapshot of the running process, intellij will create a .hprof file and parse it in the following tab :
+When capturing a memory snapshot of the running process, intellij will creates an **.hprof** file and parse it in the following tab :
 ![intellij's Profiler result](/assets/blog/tech/20211027-java-memory-management/10.png "intellij's Profiler result")
 We observe that the largest object of our program is of type **Main** (the class we created), and that’s because it contains large static field **str**.

-This view shows the state of the heap memory when the heap dump was performed, this helps a lot for analyzing memory leaks in large apps, we observe that there are a lot of objects loaded on the heap by **JDK** for our simple Java program, we must then pay attention when including libraries to our Java apps because they can overload the heap memory.
+This view shows the state of the **Heap** memory when the **Heap Dump** was performed, this helps a lot for analyzing memory leaks in large apps, we observe that there are a lot of objects loaded on the **Heap** by **JDK** for our simple Java program, we must then pay attention when including libraries to our Java apps because they can overload the **Heap** memory.

 <Separator/>